Employment Promotion Programme (EPP III)

-Title: Promoting youth employment through agricultural development
+Title: Promoting youth employment through local economic development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Labour and Social Security (MLSS)

 Overall term: 2016 to 2020